wavesjs/waves-ui/README.md

     // rendering strategy `canvas` or `svg`,
     // defaults to svg
     renderingStrategy: 'svg',
-    // use a web worker to parse data for visualization,
-    // may be usefull with many waveforms
-    useWorker: false,
     // zoom delta before updating underlaying data
     triggerUpdateZoomDelta: 0.01
   });